HighHillz/Calculator/readme.md

 ### Libraries
 - customtkinter
 - math
+- random

 ## Usage
 The project can be useful to do simple and complex calculations involving functions understood by the calculator.
 It gives precise values making it reliable.
+If bored, simulate a game!

 ## Updates
-- New UI
-- The equation is visible after evaluation. i.e. After clicking "=".

-- NEW FEATURE!
-History : Stores all previous calculations which can be accessed at any point.
+- Added Home Page
+- NEW FEATURE: Guess the Number Game: Guess SigmaBot's number in 7 chances!

 ## Version
-1.1
+2.0